pietro14/Cpp_programs/README.md

-# various-projects
+# various-programs
-Some little projects in C++ written between 2016 and 2018
+Some little projects in C++ or Python written between 2016 and 2018

 -In 2018...Python, inverted pendulum..